photoprism/photoprism-docs/docs/user-guide/faq.md

     * **Labels** may have parent categories and are primarily used for classification, like "animal", "cat", or "boat".
 Duplicates and ambiguities should be avoided.

     * **Keywords** are primarily used for searching.
 They may include similar terms and translations, like "kitten", "kitty", and "cat".

-## Live Photos ##

-??? question "Why can't I play Live Photos or find stacks when I search for specific images?"

-    Our search API and user interface perform a file search.
-This is intentional since "stacks" can contain files of different types and properties, such as color.

-    For example, there may be color and monochrome versions.
-Now, when you search for them or sort them by color, the user interface must display individual files.
-Otherwise, the results showing a color image/video when you filter by monochrome would make no sense.

-    Likewise, if you search for `filename.mp4.*`, you will find only JPEGs without video, because the video file extension is `.mp4` without an extra dot at the end.

-    We recommend using the `path:` and/or `name:` filters with wildcards if searching for individual files limits the search results too much.
-Most users will want to find all related files so that they can be displayed together, e.g. as live photos consisting of a video and an image.

-    You can combine these filters with other filters such as `live` to ensure that the results include only pictures with a specific media type.
-Alternatively, you can use the `filename:` filter with a more permissive wildcard that excludes the file extension.

 ## Thumbnails ##